javud/sweethomefinder/README.md

 This is the README for our temp repo.

-## To run the python backend virtual environment:

 1. Clone or fork tempCS440Repo which already includes the project directory and the virtual environment

 2. Open tempCS440Repo in your IDE

+## To run the node.js & express azure SQL backend

+**To install dependencies**

+3. npm install

 **To activate**

-3. In a terminal run the command: source sweetHomeFinderEnv/bin/activate

-**To install dependencies**

-4. pip install -r requirements.txt

-**To Deactivate**

-5. In your terminal run deacticate to kill the virtual environment
+4. cd into backend

+5. node server.js

 **Make sure not to add any files to the virtual environment that is specifically for adding libraries and imports**